T76-org/instrument-core/lib/sys/SAFETY_README.md

 Inter-core communication uses atomic operations and spinlocks for thread-safe operation.

-### Recovery Strategies
+### Recovery Strategy

-The system supports multiple recovery actions:
+The system uses a simple and reliable recovery strategy:

-- `HALT`: Stop execution, wait for external intervention
-- `RESET`: Perform immediate system reset
+- **System Reset**: All faults result in an immediate system reset via watchdog

 ### Safing Functions

-The safety system supports registering "safing functions" that are automatically executed before system halt or reset.
-These functions allow subsystems to put themselves into safe states before the recovery action occurs.
+The safety system supports registering "safing functions" that are automatically executed before system reset.
+These functions allow subsystems to put themselves into safe states before the system is reset.

 **Key Features:**
 - Up to 8 safing functions can be registered